List of Primeval characters: Danny Quinn

 While checking security in the ARC he breaks through the ventilation shafts and then battles the terror birds, tricking them into the anomaly by using a loud speakerphone recording of their calling.
 He later battles Sir William, a medieval knight, and is almost run through by his sword.
 He is revealed to know Latin fairly fluently.
 During a trip to the future in episode 3.8, he witnessed Eve (Kate Magowan) – Helen Cutter (Juliet Aubrey) in disguise – enter the present, and in the following episode rescued her from Christine Johnson's (Belinda Stewart-Wilson) base, returning her to the ARC before realising who she really was.
 Along with Connor, Sarah, Abby Maitland (Hannah Spearritt) and Captain Becker (Ben Mansfield) he follows her back to Christine's HQ and witnesses the death of Christine at the hands of a Future Predator.
 In the following episode he travels back to the future with Connor and Abby, only to chase Helen into the past, and onwards into the deeper past alone, after Connor is injured.
 Danny witnesses the death of Helen in the deep past, and assures that the human race survives, before finding himself stranded when the anomaly closes.
 Trapped, alone in the past, Danny cries out in anger as Series 3 draws to a close.

 Danny returned in the episode 4.7, having survived his time in the Pliocene.
 However, as he came through the anomaly he was shot by Matt Anderson (Ciarán McMenamin) with an EMD.
 He woke up sometime later, relieved to be back.
 While the team were also dealing with a man named Ethan Dobrowski (Jonathan Byrne), Danny helped Abby and Connor in sending a Terror Bird through a satellite anomaly.
 When Ethan held Danny at gunpoint, he recognised him as his brother Patrick, who had survived his encounter with the camouflage beast and had been driven mad while going through the anomalies.
 He reported Helen's death to a pleased Lester, and was suspicious of Philip Burton (Alexander Siddig) when they met, having found a document on Helen's body with Philip's name on it.
 While speaking with Patrick he pleaded to be allowed to go through the anomaly, only to be knocked out.
 He and Matt went after Patrick, who escaped into the Pliocene.
 Danny decided to follow him, unwilling to risk Patrick making it to another human inhabited era.
-Before he departed he left a warning to Matt that Philip couldn't be trusted, asking him to warn the others.
+Before he departed he left a warning to Matt that Philip could not be trusted, asking him to warn the others.